daniellevb00/scraping-dutch-housing-market/README.md

 #### 3.1 How was the data associated with each instance acquired?
 Was the data directly observable (e.g., raw text, movie ratings), reported by subjects (e.g., survey responses), or indirectly inferred/derived from other data (e.g., part-of-speech tags, model-based guesses for age or language)?
 If data was reported by subjects or indirectly inferred/derived from other data, was the data validated/verified?
 If so, please describe how.

+new answer:

+old answer:
-Most of the data collected was directly observable from the huizenzoeker.nl/woningmarkt/ part of the platform.
+Most of the data collected was directly observable from the [Woningmarkt](huizenzoeker.nl/woningmarkt/) section on Huizenzoeker.
 The 'woningmarkt' function shows for every municipality and province the average price, number of houses sold, average price per squared metre, percentage outbid, disposable income per household etc.

 #### 3.2 What mechanisms or procedures were used to collect the data (e.g., hardware apparatus or sensor, manual human curation, software program, software API)?
 How were these mechanisms or procedures validated?